 Do we need to complete a CovidSafe plan and/or UCA Covid Recovery Action Checklist?

-If you have completed the Covid Recovery Action Plan Checklist and are keeping this up-to-date, this can be your Covid-Safe Plan.
+Having completed the Covid Recovery Action Plan Checklist, https://victas.uca.org.au/ download/668/faq/8852/recovery-action- plan-checklist-v5 if you are keeping this up-to-date, This can be your Covid-Safe Plan.